Wangchimei/javascript_advanced/readme.md

 ### Methods

-- join() - creates and returns a new string by concatenating all of the elements in an array, separated by commas or a specified separator string.
+- join() - creates and returns a new string by concatenating all of the elements in an array, separated by commas or a specified separator string
   ```
   likes.join(', ')  // "Bimo, Chopper, Winnie"
   ```
-- indexOf() - returns the first index at which a given element can be found in the array, or `-1` if it is not present.
+- indexOf() - returns the first index at which a given element can be found in the array, or `-1` if it is not present
   ```
   likes.indexOf('Bimo')  // 0
   ```
 - concat() - merges two or more arrays.
-This method does not change the existing arrays, but instead returns a new array.
+This method does not change the existing arrays, but instead returns a new array

   ```
   likes.concat(['Luigi', 'Butter'])
      // ["Bimo", "Chopper", "Winnie", "Luigi", "Butter"]
   ```

-- slice() - returns a shallow copy of a portion of an array into a new array object selected from begin index to end index (end not included).
+- slice() - returns a shallow copy of a portion of an array into a new array object selected from begin index to end index (end not included)

   ```
   likes = ["Bimo", "Chopper", "Winnie", "Luigi", "Butter"]
   likes.slice(2, 4) // ["Winnie", "Luigi"]
   ```

-- unshift() - adds one or more elements to the **beginning** of an array and returns the new length of the array. **(destructive method)**
+- unshift() - adds one or more elements to the **beginning** of an array and returns the new length of the array **(destructive method)**

   ```
   likes.unshift('Luigi', "Butter") // 5
   console.log(likes) // ["Luigi","Butter", "Bimo", "Chopper", "Winnie"]
   ```

-- push() - adds one or more elements to the **end** of an array and returns the new length of the array. **(destructive method)**
+- push() - adds one or more elements to the **end** of an array and returns the new length of the array **(destructive method)**

   ```
   likes.push('Luigi') // 4
   console.log(likes) // ["Bimo", "Chopper", "Winnie", "Luigi"]
   ```

-- shift() - removes the **first** element from an array and returns that removed element. **(destructive method)**
+- shift() - removes the **first** element from an array and returns that removed element **(destructive method)**

   ```
   likes.unshift('Luigi', "Butter") // 5
   console.log(likes) // ["Luigi","Butter", "Bimo", "Chopper", "Winnie"]
   ```

-- pop() - removes the **last** element from an array and returns that element. **(destructive method)**
+- pop() - removes the **last** element from an array and returns that element **(destructive method)**

   ```
   likes.pop() // "Winnie" (return what's been taken out)
   console.log(likes) // ["Bimo", "Chopper"]
   ```

-- splice() - changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+- splice() - changes the contents of an array by removing or replacing existing elements and/or adding new elements in place

   ```
   likes.splice(1, 0, "Luigi")  // [] (nothing's taken out)